schwilklab/lab-resources/conductance-protocol.md

 ----------------------

 ### Overview ###
 "Conductance" is a property of a conductor, in our case, the xylem of a stem segment.
-We are usually interested in "Conductivity," K, which is the conducting property of a material (eg the xylecm tissue of a particular tree species).
+We are usually interested in "Conductivity," K, which is the conducting property of a material (eg the xylem tissue of a particular tree species).
 We most often report sapwood specific conductivity, K_s, which is the conductance of a stem segment X the length of the segment / the sapwood area of the segment.

 Conductance influences rate of water flow through a stem segment: